wunderflats/validator/README.md

 #### Naming

-To enforce non-verbose and consistent error messages, the error message is composed from the validator's `name` by prepending `mustBe`.
+To enforce non-verbose and consistent error messages, the error message is composed from the validator's `return.error` by prepending `mustBe`.
 So for the `string` validator above, the resulting error message would be `mustBeString` if validation fails.

 Names of validators should be camel-cased and resolve to a readable error message given a prepended `mustBe`.